What This Means for Employers

 The mandate will not go into effect until the program is fully operational.
 It will then be phased in over a 3 year period.
 The goal is for the program to begin operations sometime in 2018.
 That means employers with 100 or more employees that do not offer a retirement plan will be required to provide a retirement plan or access to Secure Choice in 2019.
 Employers with more than 50 employees will be mandated to participate within two years after the program is open for enrollment. which is likely to be 2020, ; and within 36 months all employers with less than 50 employees will be required to participate, likely to be 2021.

-- Employers would not have any liability for an employee’s decision to participate in, or opt out of, the Program;
+- Employers will not have any liability for an employee’s decision to participate in, or opt out of, the Program;

-- Employers would not have any liability for the investment decisions of participating employees;
+- Employers will not have any liability for the investment decisions of participating employees;

-- Employers would not be a fiduciary of the Program;
+- Employers will not be a fiduciary of the Program;

-- Employers would not bear responsibility for the administration, investment, or investment performance of the Program;
+- Employers will not bear responsibility for the administration, investment performance, or the payment of benefits earned by participating employees;